3 Days in Tokyo – Your First Visit to Japan’s Capital

 $479.29 - four nights in the Hotel Century Southern Tower, split amongst two people

-Prior to planning our Japan trip, my best friend and I decided this was without a doubt a splurge trip—and we were going to do every possible activity we could fit into our itinerary!
+Prior to planning our Japan trip, my best friend and I decided this was without a doubt a splurge trip—and we were going to do every possible activity we could fit into our Tokyo in 3 days itinerary!
 While that worked for us (and led us to consume so much fine dining that we hardly had any appetite after 3 days of nonstop eating), you may need to be more cost conscious.
 If I were in your shoes, I’d cut out either the Nobu dinner or the Sukiyabashi lunch since eating this many multi-course, omakase meals makes it hard to enjoy the food served towards the end of your trip.
 If you only want to splurge on one meal, it should undoubtedly be dinner at the Bellwood, which is conveniently the cheapest option too!
 It goes without saying, but default to public transit whenever possible if you’re on a tighter budget, and definitely exert more self-restraint than I did when it came to clothing and ceramic shopping!

 It’s important to note that my above calculations are slightly undercutting the true total price, as I’m not accounting for the few hundred yen I spent in cash for gachapon tchotchkes on Takeshita-dori or a few rounds of sake on Golden Gai.
 Since I already took out and converted the cash, I consider that to be “free money” in my girl math write-off, but to be truly prudent you should account for the few thousand yen you’ll likely spend in cash as well.
 Since a handful of the experiences described above are cash-only, be sure to bring some spare yen with you even if you’re not planning to use it—you never know when this will come in handy!